skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 With no formal Go experience, I like Go better than many other programming languages I’ve used.
 I like that Go programs are a single complete executable with no additional support files.
 I like the sort of C like resemblance and the way objects are referenced.
 The object-method chaining is kind of neat, but hindered readability at first.
 Wonder about using the USB RS-485 interface on a Mac and building for macos.
 Just a thought, no serious interest in doing it.

 #### Updates In Progress
-1. Revising code to handle multiple year collection.
+1. Revising code to handle multiple year data collection and charting.
 2. Revisng the UI is just now underway as the source project changed.
+In progress.

 ![2023-12-24 Year_2023-121](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/bb037429-c708-49dc-a50f-cd958e10c501)